mariajosematar/smartEat/README.md

-## Identify a current global problem in 2023 that can be solved with python development.
+# Identify a current global problem in 2023 that can be solved with python development.

+## Here's a step-by-step guide to developing a smart food management system using Python:

 ###
 - One current global problem in 2023 that can be solved with Python development alone is the issue of food waste.
 - According to the United Nations, approximately one-third of all food produced in the world is lost or wasted each year, which amounts to about 1.3 billion tons of food.